PhD in Management

 2. International workshops & conferences, collaborations (minimum: 4 CP)

-- Active participation in established scientific conferences in relevant areas of research on an international level (requires presenting original research) (2 CP per conference)
+- Active participation in established international scientific conferences on relevant areas of research (requires presenting original research) (2 CP per conference)

-- Official international short visits at other research institutions for at least two weeks (for example documented through a formal invitation or through funding by the SNSF) (2 CP per visit)
+- Official international short visits of at least two weeks to other research institutions (e.g., documented by a formal invitation or by funding from the SNSF) (2 CP per visit)

 3. Teaching & institutional assistance (minimum: 4 CP)